-Alternative Names: Myocardial Ischemia, Silent Ischemia, Ischemia, Ischaemia
+Alternative names: Myocardial Ischemia, Silent Ischemia, Ischemia, Ischaemia

-Cardiac Ischemia occurs when blood flow through one or more of the coronary arteries is decreased for a short time, reducing the supply of oxygen-rich blood to the heart.
+Cardiac Ischemia occurs when blood flow through one or more of the three coronary arteries is decreased for a short time, reducing the supply of oxygen-rich blood to the heart.
 The most common symptom is chest pain (angina pectoris).

 Cardiac Ischemia a common cause of chest pain, shortness of breath, and cardiac arrhythmias in adults.
 Angina (angina pectoris) is the term for chest pain that is thought to be caused by Cardiac Ischemia.
 In cases of "Silent Ischemia", the chest pain is absent but other symptoms (such as exertional shortness of breath, nausea, sweating, fatigue) may be present.

 The American Heart Association in 2015 estimated that 3-4 million Americans experience Ischemia.

 Cardiac Ischemia – and consequently angina – occurs whenever the heart muscle's oxygen requirement exceeds supply due to reduced blood flow to the heart.
 This is usually caused by a partial or complete blockage of the coronary arteries and can happen gradually over a long period of time, or suddenly.
 Causative conditions include:

 The following factors can increase one's risk of developing Ischemia:

 In cases of Silent Ischemia, there may be no obvious symptoms at all.
 A patient with episodes of noticeable chest pain may also have episodes of Silent Ischemia.